AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/work-directly-with-others/send-direct-messages-to-other-users.md

 1. (Optional) Search for any additional users you want to tag on the message.
 You do not need to tag the users you already selected in the user list.
 1. (Optional) Select **[!UICONTROL Private to my company]** to make this message visible only to other users in your company.
 1. Click [!UICONTROL **Send**].
-   The message is posted at the top of the list of messages on the **[!UICONTROL Updates]** tab on each user's home page.
+   The message is posted at the top of the list of messages on the **[!UICONTROL Updates]** tab on each user's profile page.